feddykip/Quotes/README.md

 ## Description

-This is an application where users can create quotes and have those quotes voted on.
+This is an Angular application where users can create quotes and have those quotes voted on.

 ## Development server